The Higher: 2008–2012: It's Only Natural and Lineup Changes

-In February 2008, guitarist Tom Oakes decided to pursue other interests and left the band.
+In February 2008, original guitarist Tom Oakes left the band to start a new project called More Amor.
 In April 2008, The Higher completed their first-ever UK Tour, supporting Elliot Minor for nine dates alongside openers Furthest Drive Home.
 They also completed their first Van's Warped Tour, playing the Smart Punk stage alongside such acts as Katy Perry and Forever the Sickest Kids.
 Following the completion of Warped Tour they began working on their second full-length album for Epitaph Records.
 Again, they called upon Mike Green for production.
 On June 23, 2009, "It's Only Natural" was released and spawned another top 10 hit on Japan's Billboard charts, which was the title of the track of the album, "It's Only Natural."
 The band toured extensively the rest of 2009, including another tour of Japan culminating in playing the world-famous Fuji Rock Festival, Japan's largest annual music festival.

-Since Tom Oakes departure from the band in February 2008, The Higher's former guitar tech and merchandiser Andrew "The Kid" Evans filled in on guitar before the band made him an official member in 2009.
+Since Oakes' departure the band's former guitar tech and merchandiser Andrew "The Kid" Evans filled in on guitar before the band made him an official member in 2009.

 In January 2010, Doug McCarthy left the band for personal issues.
 Long-time friend and LA-based drummer George Lind replaced him.
 The band toured most of 2010 with bands such as Quiet Drive, Between the Trees, Rufio, and Sing it Loud.
 The band completed their final Japanese tour in June 2010.
 In October 2010, Andrew "The Kid" Evans left the band to pursue his own musical endeavors.

 On December 18, 2020, the band's cover of *NSYNC's song "Bye Bye Bye" was digitally released with the promise of more music in the near future.

-2021 saw the entering the studio with Mike Pepe (Taking Back Sunday) to work on their forth coming EP Elvis In Wonderland.
+2021 saw the entering the studio with Mike Pepe (Taking Back Sunday) to work on an EP, Elvis in Wonderland.

-On May 27, The Higher played their first show in 11 years at So What Fest in Dallas.
+On May 27, 2021, The Higher played their first show in 11 years at So What Fest in Dallas.
 They were then added to Furnace Fest later that year.
-The band released their first single on August 12 titled “Free Ride.”
-On October 14 their new EP Elvis in Wonderland was released.
+The band released a single on August 12 titled “Free Ride.”
+On October 14, 2022, the new EP Elvis in Wonderland was released.
+In April 2024 the band released their “Hidden Places” LP.